Homemade Laundry Powder with Castile Bar Soap

 Tablespoon in a glass jar full of homemade laundry powder with clean towels in the background.

-Easy DIY – This only takes a few minutes to put together.
+• Easy DIY that only takes a few minutes to make.

 Flat lay of laundry powder ingredients including Oxiclean Free, Castile bar soap, borax, and washing soda on a wooden surface.